-Announced in November 2005 and funded by a group of anonymous donors, The Kalamazoo Promise is the first of a growing number of Promise-type programs nationwide.
-The defining features of The Kalamazoo Promise include the following:
+Announced in November 2005 and funded by a group of anonymous donors, the Kalamazoo Promise is the first of a growing number of Promise-type programs nationwide.
+The defining features of the Kalamazoo Promise include the following:

-The Kalamazoo Promise will continue in perpetuity, giving students, families, businesses, and others affected by the program a long time frame within which to take the scholarship program into consideration when making decisions (e.g., about which district to attend, where to buy a home, and where to locate a business).
+The Kalamazoo Promise will continue in perpetuity, giving students, families, businesses, and others affected by the program a long timeframe within which to take the scholarship program into consideration when making decisions (e.g., about which district to attend, where to buy a home, and where to locate a business).

-These key features of The Kalamazoo Promise make the scholarship program an especially powerful tool for community transformation.
+These key features of the Kalamazoo Promise make the scholarship program an especially powerful tool for community transformation.
 With a deep pool of scholarship resources acting as a catalyst, diverse individuals and organizations have responded in ways that are positive for Kalamazoo's economy, social fabric, and human capital.

 One of the most important impacts of the Kalamazoo Promise has been to reverse the school district's decades-long slide in enrollment.
 Between 2005 and 2019, enrollment in the Kalamazoo Public Schools grew by 26 percent, bringing new financial resources into the district and leading to the construction of two new schools—the first schools to be opened in Kalamazoo in almost 40 years.
 The Promise also intensified efforts by KPS to create a strong college-going culture that reaches every student in the K-12 system.
 Research by the W.E.
 Upjohn Institute shows that The Kalamazoo Promise brought about improved student performance in secondary school and increased degree attainment for Kalamazoo Promise recipients.